raul23/chess-ai/README.rst

     - ``PieceWeight      = 4``: "Scores as above."
     - ``MoveWeight       = 2``: "Number of moves available to pieces."
     - ``PositionalWeight = 1``: "Whether in CHECK, CHECKMATE or STALEMATE."

+    Then, the scores are combined as followed: ``PieceScore * PieceWeight) + (moveScore * MoveWeight) + (PositionalScore * PositionalWeight``
 - Playbook with chess openings

+However, I left the search depth to 1 by default because at search depths greater than 2, the agent makes very poor decisions for very basic plays such as the king will kill a pawn even though it will place it in check.

+`:information_source:`

+ I need to check the minimax implementation line by line to see where the problem lies so that the agent can offer a true challenge to its opponents.

 Things to be done
 -----------------
-In order of importance, these are the things missing in this Chess project:
+In order of importance, these are the things still to be for this Chess project:

-- Game AI stills needs to be fixed for search depths greater than 2: at these search depths, the agent doesn't make good decisions for very basic plays
+- Game AI stills needs to be fixed: the agent makes poor decisions for very basic plays.

 - Add ending code: right now the game doesn't end when you do checkmate

   These are the game states that need to be checked: